bakins/brianakinsorg/source/_posts/2013-05-19-application-level-replication-in-redis.markdown

 My initial implementation was fairly simple, as far as the cache was concerned, but was suffeciently fast.
-Various testing showed that, for this use case, two nginx workers and one redis process on a 2 cpu VM seemed to give the best performance.
+Various testing showed that, for this use case, two nginx workers and one redis process on a 2 cpu VM seemed to give the best performance without "wasting" resources.
 I configured redis to never write to disk and did a little minor tuning.
-I also had nginx talk to redis over unix sockets - this gave a slight bump in over all performance. **Note** I really wished I had taken better notes, so I apologize for speaking in very general terms about performance.
+I also had nginx talk to redis over unix sockets - this gave a slight bump in over all performance. **Note:** I really wished I had taken better notes, so I apologize for speaking in very general terms about performance.

 We decided, because of the time crunch, we'd just use native redis